GPU Passthrough On FreeBSD 14.3-RELEASE - Gaming in a Virtual Machine - AMD CPU/GPU + Windows 10 Pro

 Now the bridge0 and tap0 interfaces will be created at start up, and the bridge will be configured so both of these interfaces can communicate with each other.

-Bhyve Script
+Bhyve Scripts

 #!/bin/sh